 - Download link

-The icon for the file may be different depending on what file extraction tool is used by your computer (Windows, Winrar, 7zip, etc.).
+- The icon for this file may differ depending on the file extraction tool used on your system (Windows, Winrar, 7zip, etc.).

 Contents of Corsair Windows Reporter